halt-dos/hd-wiki-public/docs/enterprise/platform/system/settings/log_retention.md

 ### Configure the log retention period for the Haltdos appliances

 ---
 This feature allows users to set the log retention period.
-The log retention period is the time for which the logs the logs will be stored locally on the Haltdos Device.
+The log retention period is the time for which the logs will be stored locally on the Haltdos Device.

 :::info
 Log retention should be configured as per organization policy